Deadline: March 31, 2023

-The scholarship offers access to the Institute’s library and other resources that provide for a stimulating research environment.
+The scholarship offers access to the Institute’s library, hosting by the Institute’s researchers, networking opportunities and other resources that provide for a stimulating research environment.
 Through the programme, the Nordic Africa Institute aims to contribute to building capacity in the production of knowledge about Africa, and to promote and establish relations with and between African and Nordic research communities.

 The maximum duration of the stay is 90 days, minimum is 60 days.
 Also note that most academic institutions in the Nordic countries, including the Nordic Africa Institute, are closed or at least running at a reduced capacity during the periods 15 June–15 August and 15 December–15 January.
 Applicants can thus not choose these periods for their visit.

-- The scholarship includes a return air-fare (economy class), accommodation, a subsistence allowance of 400 SEK (approx. 42 USD) per day plus an installation grant of 2,500 SEK (approx. 260 USD) and access to a workspace, including a desk computer, in a shared office at the Institute.
-Please note that the subsistence allowance will be provided only for the days spent in Uppsala.
+- The scholarship includes a return air-fare (economy class), accommodation, a subsistence allowance of 400 SEK (approx. 40 USD) per day plus an installation grant of 2,500 SEK (approx. 250 USD) and access to a workspace, including a desk computer, in a shared office at the Institute.
+Note that the subsistence allowance will be provided only for the days spent in Uppsala.

 - The Institute’s library is specialized in literature on contemporary Africa and focuses on Social Sciences.
 Furthermore, Guest Researchers have access to the Uppsala University Library and to the Library of the Swedish University of Agricultural Sciences.